Work Rights for Post Study Work Visa and Graduate Temporary Visa Holders

 How vSure Can Help

-If you only have a few foreign workers, use vSure Instant Check to confirm your employee’s work rights.
+If you only have a few foreign workers, use the Department of Home Affairs’ VEVO Service to manually confirm your employee’s work rights.

-The vSure Work Rights app has been built to ensure medium to large employers are compliant with the obligations to take “reasonable steps at reasonable times” to check employee work rights.
+The vSure Work Rights app has been built to ensure employers are compliant with the obligations to take “reasonable steps at reasonable times” to check employee work rights.

 If you want the easiest and most effective way to ensure work rights compliance, please click here to request a demonstration today.